 N/A

+Other Standard (specify):

 COMAR 10.09.56, Maryland's Autism Waiver regulations

-Provider is required to attend an orientation session provided by the OSA prior to approval to provide services.
+Provider is required to attend a workshop provided by the OSA prior to approval to provide services.

 The environmental accessibility adaptations shall be preauthorized in the participant's plan of care and by the OSA.

+Verification of Provider Qualifications Entity Responsible for Verification:

+The OSA, with oversight is overseen by the SMA

+Frequency of Verification:

+Initially and at least every three years

+(0.4./0.0.0

+11/ Appendix C: Waiver MD.0339.R04.10 - Nov 01, 2023 (as of Nov 01, 2023) Page 18 of 61 /01/2023

+Appendix C: Participant Services

 C-1/C-3: Service Specification

+C-1/C-3.
+Set vice Specification

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+tate laws, regulations and policies referenced in the specification are readily available to CMS upon request arough the Medicaid agency or the operating agency (if applicable).

-Service Type:
+ervice Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service of specified in statute.

 Service Title:

-Family Consultation
+Family Consultation 7

-HCBS Taxonomy:
+ICBS Taxonomy:

-Category 1: Sub-Category 1:
+Category 1:Sub-Category 1:

+Category 1:Sub-Category 1: 09 Caregiver Support 09020 caregiver counseling and/or training

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:
+rvice Definition (Scope): Category 4: Sub-Category 4: